Comcast (NASDAQ:CMCSA) Price Target Raised to $62.00

-Comcast (NASDAQ:CMCSA) had its price objective lifted by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $59.00 to $62.00 in a research report issued on Friday, Stock Target Advisor reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price suggests a potential upside of 15.74% from the company’s current price.
+Comcast (NASDAQ:CMCSA) had its price target upped by Citigroup from $59.00 to $62.00 in a research report report published on Friday, The Fly reports.

-Several other equities analysts have also recently issued reports on CMCSA.
-Macquarie boosted their price target on Comcast from $53.00 to $58.00 in a research report on Thursday, January 14th.
-Truist boosted their target price on Comcast from $50.00 to $60.00 in a research report on Friday, January 29th.
-Pivotal Research boosted their target price on Comcast from $60.00 to $63.00 in a research report on Thursday, January 28th.
-Benchmark boosted their target price on Comcast from $65.00 to $70.00 and gave the stock a “buy” rating in a research report on Tuesday, February 9th.
+Other analysts have also issued research reports about the stock.
+Cowen raised shares of Comcast from a market perform rating to an outperform rating and raised their price target for the company from $56.00 to $60.00 in a report on Wednesday, February 3rd.
+TD Securities lifted their target price on shares of Comcast from $59.00 to $68.00 and gave the stock a buy rating in a report on Friday, March 26th.
+Benchmark lifted their target price on shares of Comcast from $65.00 to $70.00 and gave the stock a buy rating in a report on Tuesday, February 9th.
 They noted that the move was a valuation call.
-Finally, TD Securities boosted their target price on Comcast from $59.00 to $68.00 and gave the stock a “buy” rating in a research report on Friday, March 26th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and eleven have given a buy rating to the company.
-The company currently has an average rating of “Buy” and a consensus price target of $57.39.
+Credit Suisse Group lifted their target price on shares of Comcast from $61.00 to $67.00 and gave the stock an outperform rating in a report on Wednesday, March 24th.
+Finally, Wells Fargo & Company started coverage on shares of Comcast in a report on Monday, March 22nd.
+They set an underweight rating and a $48.00 target price for the company.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and eleven have given a buy rating to the company.
+The company presently has an average rating of Buy and a consensus price target of $57.39.

+The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 28th.
+Stockholders of record on Wednesday, April 7th will be issued a $0.25 dividend.
+This is a positive change from Comcast’s previous quarterly dividend of $0.23.
+The ex-dividend date of this dividend is Tuesday, April 6th.
+This represents a $1.00 annualized dividend and a dividend yield of 1.87%.
+Comcast’s payout ratio is 31.95%.

-In other Comcast news, Director Maritza Gomez Montiel sold 2,000 shares of the stock in a transaction on Thursday, January 28th.
-The stock was sold at an average price of $49.97, for a total transaction of $99,940.00.
-Following the transaction, the director now owns 13,170 shares of the company’s stock, valued at approximately $658,104.90.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-1.14% of the stock is currently owned by corporate insiders.
+In related news, Director Maritza Gomez Montiel sold 2,000 shares of the business’s stock in a transaction on Thursday, January 28th.
+The shares were sold at an average price of $49.97, for a total value of $99,940.00.
+Following the sale, the director now directly owns 13,170 shares of the company’s stock, valued at approximately $658,104.90.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+1.14% of the stock is owned by insiders.

-Institutional investors have recently modified their holdings of the business.
-United Bank increased its holdings in shares of Comcast by 6.0% during the 3rd quarter.
-United Bank now owns 34,625 shares of the cable giant’s stock worth $1,602,000 after buying an additional 1,957 shares during the last quarter.
-Levin Capital Strategies L.P. acquired a new stake in shares of Comcast during the 3rd quarter worth $347,000.
-Cahill Financial Advisors Inc. acquired a new stake in shares of Comcast during the 3rd quarter worth $252,000.
-Public Employees Retirement System of Ohio increased its holdings in shares of Comcast by 1.4% during the 3rd quarter.
-Public Employees Retirement System of Ohio now owns 2,543,841 shares of the cable giant’s stock worth $117,678,000 after buying an additional 35,311 shares during the last quarter.
-Finally, First Fiduciary Investment Counsel Inc. increased its holdings in shares of Comcast by 0.6% during the 3rd quarter.
-First Fiduciary Investment Counsel Inc. now owns 464,638 shares of the cable giant’s stock worth $21,494,000 after buying an additional 2,762 shares during the last quarter.
-82.56% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Bainco International Investors lifted its position in Comcast by 4.2% in the 4th quarter.
+Bainco International Investors now owns 236,289 shares of the cable giant’s stock valued at $12,382,000 after acquiring an additional 9,425 shares in the last quarter.
+Scotia Capital Inc. lifted its position in Comcast by 0.5% during the 4th quarter.
+Scotia Capital Inc. now owns 850,725 shares of the cable giant’s stock worth $44,578,000 after buying an additional 3,924 shares in the last quarter.
+Woodley Farra Manion Portfolio Management Inc. lifted its position in Comcast by 3.3% during the 4th quarter.
+Woodley Farra Manion Portfolio Management Inc. now owns 720,634 shares of the cable giant’s stock worth $37,761,000 after buying an additional 22,776 shares in the last quarter.
+GWM Advisors LLC lifted its position in Comcast by 111.6% during the 4th quarter.
+GWM Advisors LLC now owns 491,417 shares of the cable giant’s stock worth $25,750,000 after buying an additional 259,228 shares in the last quarter.
+Finally, Robeco Institutional Asset Management B.V. lifted its position in Comcast by 27.1% during the 4th quarter.
+Robeco Institutional Asset Management B.V. now owns 2,183,209 shares of the cable giant’s stock worth $114,398,000 after buying an additional 465,306 shares in the last quarter.
+82.56% of the stock is currently owned by institutional investors and hedge funds.

 Comcast Corporation operates as a media and technology company worldwide.
 It operates through Cable Communications, Cable Networks, Broadcast Television, Filmed Entertainment, Theme Parks, and Sky segments.
 The Cable Communications segment offers cable services, including high-speed Internet, video, voice, wireless, and security and automation services to residential and business customers under the Xfinity brand, as well as sells advertising.